clulab/tomcat-text/README.md

 }
 ```

-When using the Message Bus, it is not necessary to include a "topic" json element.
+When using the Message Bus, it is not necessary to include a "topic" JSON element.

 ## Output

-The Dialog Agent will publish its analysis to the message bus in Chat Analysis Message Json format:
+The Dialog Agent will publish its analysis to the message bus in Chat Analysis Message JSON format:

 ```json
 {